codatio/codat-docs/docs/usecases/bill-pay/mapping.md

 ---
 title: Payment method mapping
-description: "Enable SMB's to choose how to make payments"
+description: "Enable SMBs to choose how to make payments"
 ---

 import Tabs from "@theme/Tabs";